khanhdoan4106/Algorithm-Visualizer/README.md

 npm run dev
 ```

-Then open the printed local URL (usually http://localhost:5173).
+Then open the printed local URL.

 ## Build for production